 I have not experienced respect from complementarian men, rather I am patronized by them.
 My opinions and abilities are not valued or taken seriously.
-My spouse can attest to this, as he has observed first-hand the condescending treatment.
+My husband can attest to this, as he has observed first-hand the condescending treatment.
 However, egalitarian men have treated me with respect.
 I’ve actually been overwhelmed by the respect I have been shown.
 My input has not only been sought out, but valued.

 And this got me thinking about an irony.
 If these egalitarian men believed in unilateral male leadership and female submission (which they don’t), I would actually have no problem submitting to such men and being led by them!

 But the complementarian men?
 Based on their disrespectful and patronizing behavior, there is no way I would ever want to be under their leadership!

 Another point…I came to the conclusion that there are only 2 church options in regards to the role of women: strict complementarian or fully egalitarian.
 Wait, you might be thinking that there is middle ground?
 For example, what about a soft complementarian view where women can do everything except be a lead pastor or elder?

 Well, my personal experience is that soft complementarianism exists only in theory, not in reality.
 In an old post entitled “Women in ministry…lip service vs reality” I address this problem.
 A church may say that women have more freedom to serve, but gifted women in their midst are not encouraged, their input not sought, and little effort (if any) is made to utilize their gifts more broadly in the church body.
 It is lip service only.